Page tree

 Capture/Download Image

 Users can capture and download images.
-"Download" button capture the selected image with its current state and annotation and displays a dialog to download.
+"Download" button captures the selected image with its current state and annotation, and displays a dialog to download.

 User Preferences

-Users can change the default preferences such as layout, keyboard shortcuts, etc. based on their needs.
+Users can change the default preferences, such as layout, keyboard shortcuts, etc., based on their needs.
 The user preferences are persisted even after the session is closed.
-"Preferences" button is used to show the user preferences dialog.
+The "Preferences" button is used to show the user preferences dialog.

 For a better understanding of user preferences, refer to User Preferences.